 So that he could concentrate more on his painting and pastel drawing he subsequently moved to Devon.
 He has exhibited around the country and at the Mall Galleries, London, where he was an honorary member of the Federation of British Artists.
 He was also a Director of Pilton Archway Galleries, Barnstaple an elected member of the Torbay Guild of Artists, a member of the International Association of art and President of the Ilfracombe Arts Society, Ilfracombe, N. Devon.
 He is also included in the editions of International Who's Who in Art dating from 1976.
 A number of his paintings are in private collections in London, America, Canada, New Zealand, Paris and Australia.

-He says he prefers to paint rather than exhibit and admits he has not tried to exhibit his paintings as much as perhaps he should.
-However, in the two years he exhibited his paintings at the Devonshire County Show, Exeter, he won a 1st prize in 1973 and another 1st prize in the following year.
+He preferred to paint rather than exhibit and he admitted he did not try to exhibit his paintings as much as perhaps he should.
+However, in the two years he exhibited his paintings at the Devonshire County Show, Exeter, he won a 1st prize in 1973 and another 1st prize the following year.

 Many of his pastel paintings reveal a deep compassion for the suffering of mankind.
 His sensitive paintings of refugees typify this point and he admits also that it is his small private crusade to try to instill in people a more sympathetic understanding of others more unfortunate, especially those in the underdeveloped, overpopulated countries and war ravaged regions of the world.